.png)

 - Scale only works with system-driven sync

-This lesson breaks down why manual PDPs fail, how those failures show up, and what you can do instead.
+This lesson breaks down why manual PDPs fail, how it shows up, and what you can do instead.

 - Product data lives in a spreadsheet